GunioRobot/cvc2git/README.md

 Usage
 =====

-Two scripts are provided: get-all-pkg-log, cvc2git.py.
+Two scripts are provided: `get-all-pkg-log`, `cvc2git.py`.
 The first is to fetch the logs of the packages into a cache dir, then the second can use the cache and build a git repo out of it.
 I haven't managed to make the scripts too fancy, so you have to manually combine the two scripts as proper.